Calmi Cuori Appassionati: Plot

 Meanwhile, Junsei's grandfather Agata Seiji falls ill.
-Relationship with Memi is at an all time crisis, after she learns from Junsei's friend Takashi that Junsei once had a baby with Aoi but moved on.
+His relationship with Memi reaches a crisis after she learns from Junsei's friend Takashi that Junsei once had a baby with Aoi but moved on.
 To talk these matters, Junsei talks with Takashi, and he replies love with true loves don't end up well.

-Movie flashbacks to the point Junsei and Aoi break up because Aoi lost her baby without telling Junsei for her own reasons, which Junsei requests Aoi to break up.
+The movie flashes back to the point when Junsei and Aoi broke up.
+She lost her baby and, for her own reasons, chose not to tell Junsei, who decides to break up with her.

 As Seiji nears his death, family conflict regarding inheritance ensues, and one of the family members insults Aoi of having a baby with Junsei for money.
-Angry Junsei, fights that family member requesting him to apologize.
+Angry, Junsei fights that family member requesting him to apologize.

 In 1999, Aoi replaces the painting of Junsei's grandfather with a new painting to move on from memories of Junsei.
 However, Marvin finds the letter from Junsei in her box and confronts her, doubting her motivations in the relationship with himself, saying her heart is not with him.
 Aoi decides to read the letter.

 As she reads the letter, film flashes back to 1990, which reveals Junsei and Aoi's first encounter and how their dating went, as well as the fact that Aoi was always lonely girl who was struggling from her new married parents, and a girl who decided to study in Japan to reconnect with the heritage of his father despite her originally from overseas, and a girl who is trying to find her place in life.
 After reading Junsei's letter and realizing how Junsei truly understood and loved her, she finally calls Junsei but she hangs up without saying anything and cries afterwards.